I7-Examples/When-in-Rome-2/docs/source.txt

 Carry out a creature trying accepting something:
 	move the noun to the person asked.

-Procedural rule: ignore the block giving rule.
+The block giving rule does nothing.

 Check giving (this is the polite refusal of unwanted objects rule):
 	if the second noun does not want the noun